MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-overview.md

 In the following screenshot, `#include "myHeader.h"` is dimmed (a setting described in [Config the C++ #include tool in Visual Studio](include-cleanup-config.md)) because it isn't used since `myFunc()` is commented out.

 Hover your cursor over the dimmed `#include` to bring up the quick action menu.
-Click the lightbulb (or choose the **Show potential fixes** link) to see actions related to the unused file:
+Click the light bulb (or choose the **Show potential fixes** link) to see actions related to the unused file:

 :::image type="content" source="media/vs2022-include-cleanup-refactor-options.png" alt-text="Three refactoring options are shown: Remove # include myHeader.h, remove all unused includes, and Add all transitively used and remove all unused # includes.":::

 ## Add transitively used headers

-We could choose to remove the unused header file, but that will break the code since we will no longer be indirectly including `<string>` and `<iostream>` through `myheader.h`.
+We could choose to remove the unused header file, but that breaks the code since `<string>` and `<iostream>` is not indirectly included via `myheader.h`.

-Instead, we can choose **Add all transitvely used and remove all unused #includes**.
+Instead, we can choose **Add all transitively used and remove all unused #includes**.
 This removes the unused header `myHeader.h`, but also adds any headers that are being used that were indirectly included by the removed header file.
-In this case, `#include <string>` and `#include <iostream>` are added because they are indirectly included by `myHeader.h`, which is then removed.
+In this case, `#include <string>` and `#include <iostream>` are added because they're indirectly included by `myHeader.h`, which is then removed.
 You can think of the order of operations followed by include cleanup as:

 - determine which indirect header files are being used
 - add `#include`s for the indirect header files